soniakaushal1990/Intercom/README.md

-### Tech Used
+### Tech and Packages Used
 I have used NodeJs as a programming language for this project.

-Joi Validater for validation the input
-SuperAgent to get the list of customers from a remote url Jest to write tests
+ # SuperAgent to get the list of customers from a remote url
+ # Joi Validater for validating the input text file
+ # Jest to write tests